Hemp Seed Oil

 Anticoagulants — theoretical at very high doses; minor.

-Hemp seed oil does NOT contain meaningful CBD or THC — no drug interactions related to cannabinoids.
+Hemp seed oil does not contain meaningful CBD or THC — no drug interactions related to cannabinoids.

 Pregnancy/lactation — generally safe at moderate intake.